• Skip to primary navigation

 • Cut three or four limes in half and use a citrus reamer or press to squeeze out the juice.

 • Immediately sprinkle the hot chips with some of the flaky margarita salt, as that type of salt sticks better than kosher salt.
-Drizzle or spray the chips with the freshly squeezed lime juice.
+Drizzle or spray the tortilla chips with the freshly squeezed lime juice.
 Add more salt or lime juice as desired.
 (You can also toss the chips in a mixing bowl with the salt and lime juice like Chipotle does.)

 • Serve the chips immediately with your favorite salsas, guacamole, or queso.
 Check out our copycat Chipotle tomatillo green chili salsa (salsa verde) and queso blanco for delicious dipping ideas.